rust-lang/reference/src/attributes/diagnostics.md

 The `diagnostic::do_not_recommend` attribute should be placed on a [trait implementation item][trait-impl], though it is not an error to be located in other positions.

 r[attributes.diagnostic.do_not_recommend.duplicates]
-Duplicate instances of the `diagnostic::do_not_recommend` attribute are ignored.
+The `diagnostic::do_not_recommend` attribute may be used any number of times on a form.

 [Clippy]: https://github.com/rust-lang/rust-clippy
 [`Drop`]: ../special-types-and-traits.md#drop